Copyright © 1999–2017 FastMail Pty Ltd

 Sieve scripts can be used to automatically delete or forward messages; to send autoreplies; to sort them in folders; to mark messages as read or flagged; to test messages for spam or viruses; or to reject messages at or after delivery.
 Sieve.info has more information on sieve and its uses.

-To create sieve scripts, go to the Advanced → Rules screen and click the "Edit custom sieve code" link.
+To create sieve scripts, go to the Mail Settings → Rules screen and click the "Edit custom sieve code" link.
 The rules system creates a sieve script behind the scenes, and the advanced rule editing functionality allows you to write additional filtering actions to supplement your existing rules.

 Sieve is a powerful language.
 Only use it if you know what you're doing.
 It is possible to create a rule which permanently discards mail without the protection of our backup system.